JesusValeraDev/JesusValeraDev.github.io/content/2020-04-03-why-you-should-not-use-reflection-when-testing.md

 ## It causes bugs when refactoring due to the high coupling

-When we use reflection our tests get too fragile, we are allowing our tests to know so much information about the real implementation.
+When we use reflection, our tests get too fragile, we are allowing our tests to know so much information about the real implementation.
-We need to hard-code the method name, and we are coupling our test method to the production code.
+We need to hardcode the method name, and we are coupling our test method to the production code.
 Furthermore, we need to write a lot about boilerplate to test a simple method.

 - **Q**: I need to get at least 80% of code coverage, how can I get it without the Reflection class?
-- **A**: You should test ONLY your public methods and depending on the variables we pass, we should reach all the possible paths.
+- **A**: You should test ONLY your public methods, and depending on the variables we pass, we should reach all the possible paths.

-So, we do not need to test the private methods per se, they are called indirectly from our public functions.
+So, we do not need to test the private methods per se; they are called indirectly from our public functions.

 ## Comparison between standard and Reflection tests